ggroenendale/OmniProvisioner/README.md

 it onto the raspberry pi device.
 Then once that is all finished we could run our ansible playbooks for the raspberry pi.

 ### Run Raspberry Pi Install

+## Mobile Device

+---

+### Mobile Device Overview

+I am also in the process of looking for a future mobile device solution that I can rely on.
+Mostly what I want is a way to keep the phone clean of bloatware and create my own apps and make it work with my other systems somewhat seemlessly.

+It seems the primary way to make this work is to not use Verizon for the phone.
+It seems like Mint Mobile or something similar is my best pathway forward.
+I could also get a data sim card for a future tablet or laptop that I use remotely, even my HP Elitebook has a sim card slot and a WWAN card.

+The options that are dividing me the most are:

+- Device Memory: I want at least 8GB of RAM possibly more
+- Customizable: I want to be able to write applications ideally in Python, I might slug it out and learn Java or Kotlin to make other things if I have to get an Android device.
+- Degoogled, private, secure: hence the open source software and as much access and permissions as possible
+- Repairable: This means if parts go bad I want to be able to replace them, also be able to reinstall the software via ansible
+- 2 sim cards?: This is a low priority but its nice to have.
+It might be mostly important that its an actual card and not just eSIM

+Phone features that I actually need regardless of solution:

+- Bluetooth: I need this for headphones and music and calls
+- Decent battery life: not a big concern as long as it doesnt limit me
+- USB-C Charging: Non-negotiable
+- MicroSD storage: Non-negotiable
+- Camera: The actual camera quality doesn't matter much, but whatever OS I choose needs to be able to use the camera
+- GPS: Non-negotiable, I need maps
+- NFC: not absolutely critical but would be nice to have, I'm not even sure I could use this for payments with open source software